marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/my-programming-timeline.md

 _Thanks to [Aryan Rahman](https://aryanrahman3212.netlify.app/blog/27_1_2023_timeline) who did his timeline and inspired me to do my own._

 **~1997** - Got introduced to computers by my dad.
 I started to draw in KidPix.
 MS Paint later became a favorite of mine.
 As well as playing games.
 Exploring different programs.
 This was before we even were connected to the Internet.
-So I got my knowledge from monthly computer magazines, with which programs came on a CD.
+So I got my knowledge from monthly computer magazines that my parents subscribed to, with which programs came on a CD.
 Later introducing me to web development and programming.

+**1999**

+* My favorite game was RollerCoaster Tycoon, a game where you build an manage theme parks, which was released that year.
+I spent a lot of time with it.
+Got the trial from a computer magazine - then the full game.

+* Tried building basic websites with Microsoft FrontPage - without knowing how the Web worked.

 **~2001** - Got exposed to VBScript.
 Started building simple scripts with alerts and prompts.
 Also got to know that there was something called "Active Server Pages (ASP)", but that was so hard for me to setup on my computer.